thmspi/Where-To-Stream/README.md

 ## Possible Improvements

-- **Front the S3 website with CloudFront** using Origin Access Control (OAC); keep the S3 bucket private and serve via the CDN only.
-Add an ACM certificate and enforce HTTPS.
 - **Tighten IAM**: replace wildcard actions/resources with explicit ARNs; restrict each Lambda’s execution role to only required permissions.
-- **Secret management**: store `tmdb_key` in AWS Secrets Manager or SSM Parameter Store (with KMS), not in plaintext env vars.
+- **Secret management**: store `tmdb_key` in AWS Secrets Manager or SSM Parameter Store (with KMS)
-- **Security & resilience**: add AWS WAF on CloudFront/API Gateway; enable throttling/rate limits on API Gateway.
-- **Observability**: structured logs, CloudWatch metrics/alarms, and (optionally) AWS X-Ray tracing.
-- **Performance**: cache TMDB responses (e.g., API Gateway cache or DynamoDB/ElastiCache) to reduce latency and costs.
+- **Observability**: generate detailed logs of API actions to improve traceability and make debugging more convenient.